Make Dating your Spouse an Absolute Must!

 Image courtesy: media2.popsugar-assets.com

 Recently, a video featuring the unsullied Tom Brady and wife Giselle Bündchen got extremely popular.
-The couple were seen hand in hand on a date in Boston.
+The couple was seen hand in hand on a date in Boston.
 This video helps to put the rumors to rest about an impending divorce.
 The real highlight should have been that a married couple (who are also parents) were taking the time out to date each other.
 Maybe the average couple should take a lesson.

 Dating your spouse is a genius idea.
 Once married, we get tangled in mundane day-to-day routines without even realizing.
 Schedules get packed, work gets crazy, and then kids are added to the mix.
 The actual relationship between two people gets buried.

-It is so easy to cop out and claim being tired, overworked, stressed, or anxious to get out of your relationship.
+It is so easy to cop out and claims being tired, overworked, stressed, or anxious to get out of your relationship.
 Don’t fall into this trap.
 This is how couples grow apart.
 More excuses cram into the divide, widening it to a huge yawning cavern until it is nearly impossible for two people to find their way back to each other.
 You need alone time for the two of you.
 Dating is an absolute must!
 Here’s how you can get it right:

 1. Leave the electronics home